Centennial (novel)

 Centennial is a novel by American author James A. Michener, published in 1974.
 It traces the history of the plains of north-east Colorado from prehistory until the mid-1970s.
 Geographic details about the fictional town of Centennial and its surroundings indicate that the region is in modern Weld County.

-Centennial was made into a popular twelve-part television miniseries, also titled Centennial, that was broadcast on NBC from October 1978 through February 1979 and was filmed in several parts of Colorado.
+Centennial was number one on the New York Times bestseller list for 28 weeks during 1974 and 1975.
+It was made into a popular twelve-part television miniseries, also titled Centennial, that was broadcast on NBC from October 1978 through February 1979 and was filmed in several parts of Colorado.
 NBC Universal released a six volume DVD set in 2008.

-Overview
+Development

+Michener researched and wrote the novel in the early 1970s, basing himself in Denver and traveling in the American west and along the Oregon Trail.
+He also drew on his experiences in northeast Colorado during 1936-37 when he taught at the University of Northern Colorado in Greeley.

+In his companion volume About Centennial, he explained that the idea for the novel came to him fully formed and reflected two organizing principles.
+One was ecology: he felt he needed to write about "the meaning of the west and the natural interrelationships that controlled it."
+The other was his experience working on a plan for a national U.S. bicentennial celebration that had been rejected by Congress.
+He felt that in the absence of a major national marking of the bicentennial, he needed to "use my knowledge of my nation and write about its spiritual condition as honestly as I could."